Xtreme Pro Wrestling: Reunions (2008, 2009, 2011)

-Main event matches

-In the first match of a double main event, Carnage faced Youth Suicide in a Burned in Hell Death match.
-Weapons used during the match included a barbed wire covered bat, light bulbs, a glass shower door, and a staple gun.
-Vic Grimes, who accompanied Youth Suicide at ringside, lit a pizza cutter on fire and attacked Carnage with it but he would eventually recover and win the match after throwing lit flash paper at Youth Suicide.

-In the final match of the event, Supreme successfully defended the XPW King of the Deathmatch Championship against "The Hardcore Homo" Angel in a Death match.
-Supreme dedicated the match to his father, who had died earlier that week.

-Results

-Perros del Mal vs. XPW (2011)

-On August 20, 2011, XPW held their third reunion show, Perros del Mal vs. XPW: Xtremo y Sangriento, a co-promoted event with Perros del Mal in Tultitlan, Mexico.
-The event took place at Central de Refacciones, a local junk yard.

-In the semi-main event match, Lolita defeated Sexy Star in a 2-out-of-3 falls stripping match.
-The loser of each fall had to remove an article of clothing; Lolita won 2 falls to 1, forcing Sexy Star to remove her bra, although she tried to cover herself up.

-During the final match of the event, Damián 666, Bestia 666, Halloween, and X-Fly defeated Carnage, Johnny Webb, Kaos, and Supreme in an eight-man tag team extreme match.
-Damián earned the victory for his team after powerbombing Supreme onto light tubes.
-After the match, Damián announced his intentions to retirement but ask for one last match against Supreme, in an electrified cage where the XPW King of the Deathmatch Championship would be on the line.
+A second reunion show, called Ten Year Anniversary Spectacular, was held on August 22, 2009.
+A third and final XPW reunion show, called Perros del Mal vs. XPW: Xtremo y Sangriento was held on August 20, 2011.
+The show was a co-promoted event with the Perros del Mal promotion in Tultitlan, Mexico.
+In the aftermath of Perros del Mal vs. XPW: Xtremo y Sangriento, a promotion called MEXPW, which billed itself as a successor to XPW, was founded by Damián 666 and former XPW producer Mike Hartsfield.
+MEXPW later changed its name to MEXPRO Wrestling (MPW), this was a result of legal action from Big Vision Entertainment.

 Revival (2021–present)

 During the summer of 2021, Zicari announced on Instagram and Twitter his plans to relaunch XPW.

 The first event of the revived XPW, Rebirth, streamed on FITE TV pay-per-view from the Main Street Armory in Rochester, New York on November 7, 2021.
 Eight wrestlers competed during the event in a traditional single-elimination tournament for the then-vacated XPW World Heavyweight Championship, which was won by Brian Cage.

 XPW's Killifornia event took place at the Derby Room in Pomona, California on April 9, 2022.
 During the event, sixteen wrestlers competed in Baptized in Blood, XPW's signature deathmatch tournament, for the XPW King of the Deathmatch Championship.
 The tournament was won by Shlak.
 Beautiful Disaster took place on June 25 and featured an eight-woman tournament to determine the first holder of the XPW Women's Championship.
 In the tournament final, Taya Valkyrie defeated Kamille Brickhouse, Ludark Shaitan, and Sage Sin Supreme in a ladder match to win the title.